-- Believing that insurance adjusters are looking out for your best interest because they spend millions telling you so in television ads
+Believing that insurance adjusters are looking out for your interests because they spend millions telling you so in television ads

 Your insurance adjuster may assure you that no attorney is necessary.
-However, insurance companies pay those people represented by attorneys 3 1/2 times more than those unrepresented.
+However, insurance companies are more likely to pay those people represented by attorneys more than those unrepresented.

 Insurance companies use several methods to you to take less than the value of your case: